DO I NEED A VISA?

 When to apply for your CAS

-Once you have gone Firm on an Unconditional Offer of a place to study at the University, and when you have paid your Tuition Fee Deposit, you are encouraged to apply for your CAS as soon as you have all the necessary documents and financial arrangements completed.
-You certainly should not leave applying for your CAS until late in the cycle as there may be delays in our processing your CAS request, delays in acquiring a visa, and increased costs in long-haul travel.
+Once you have gone Firm on an Unconditional Offer of a place to study at the University, and paid your Tuition Fee Deposit, you are encouraged to request your CAS as soon as you have all the necessary documents and financial arrangements completed.
+You should not leave applying for your CAS until late in the cycle as there may be delays in our processing your CAS request, delays in acquiring a visa, and increased costs in long-haul travel.

 Online Pre-CAS Interview information